 VLC Media Player: VLC is to media players what Chrome is to Browsers.
 A free and open source player that plays almost all multimedia files as well as DVD, Audio CD, VCD, and various streaming protocols.

 Additionally, VLC media player provides many features, effects and filters that are not available in Fedora’s default video player.
 In fact, default player does nothing except playing your file as is.

 Minitube: Minitube is a freemium YouTube desktop application for Windows and Mac.
 For Linux you can download and donate.
 Minitube plays HD videos up to 1080p.

 youtube-dl is a Python based small command-line tool that allows to download videos from YouTube.
 Install it by running following commands:

 sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl sudo chmod a+rx /usr/local/bin/youtube-dl

-OpenShot Video Editor: The most popular video creator and editor on Ubuntu.
+OpenShot Video Editor: The most popular video creator and editor on Ubuntu is a must have Ubuntu 16 app for people who love editing and creating videos.
 Allows you to create and edit videos and movies using many popular video, audio, and image formats for YouTube, Flickr, Vimeo, Metacafe etc.

-GIMP: GIMP is an acronym for GNU Image Manipulation Program.
+GIMP: GIMP is an acronym for GNU Image Manipulation Program and a well known must have Ubuntu 16 app for photo editing.
 GIMP is a freely distributed program for such tasks as photo retouching, image composition and image authoring and an alternative for Photoshop on Linux.

 It has many capabilities.
 It can be used as a simple paint program, an expert quality photo retouching program, an online batch processing system, a mass production image renderer, an image format converter etc.